 - Cornstarch: cornstarch helps to thicken the pastry cream.

-- Gelatin: sheet gelatin or an equivalent amount of powdered gelatin, which you can also replace with agar agar.
+- Gelatin: sheet gelatin or an equivalent amount of gelatin powder, which you can also replace with agar agar.

 Whipped cream